 Typical tasks at the day care centre for vulnerable children or the two Primary schools include working with children of all ages.
 You may be reading, teaching or playing with the kids.
-There also organisational tasks: fixing things, helping in the vegetable garden, etc.
+There also organisational tasks: fixing things, gardening, etc.

-You will also get involved with community clean-ups and craft projects at the local Craft Centre.
+You will also get involved with community clean-ups and craft projects.

 At the game reserve, you are involved with tracking lions and monitoring their wellbeing, game counts, road maintenance or clearing alien plants.
 There are also lectures and discussions on various topics like birding and hunting.